 Most Popular Dog Food Without Legumes

-- Produced with real beef.
+- It’s produced with real beef.

-- Contains no wheat, corn, or soy.
+- It doesn’t contain any wheat, corn, or soy.

 - Some users complained about mold in the food due to busted bags